z0rb1n0/pgplex/README.md

 * #### Dynamic, resource-based LOAD balancing
  * It is possible to use procedural languages/extensions to access OS statistics via SQL (we already have in the past, at least on Linux).
 The inferred load can be integrated to pg_stat_activity for better load balancing decisions

+* #### md5-based validation on the proxy
+ * Given that the monitoring/administration session can belong to a superuser, there is nothing stopping pgplex from using the backend's pg_authid for validation

-* #### Propagation of every node's pg_hba.conf ACLs to the proxy
+* #### Enforcement of backend-mandated pg_hba.conf ACLs to the proxy
- * In principle this would be attainable without any superuser privilege/procedural language as pg_hba.conf normally resides in PGDATA and can therefore be read with pg_read_file(), but that is not always the case
+ * This requires pgplex to read the node's own pg_hba.conf.
+In principle this would be attainable without any superuser privilege/procedural language as pg_hba.conf normally resides in PGDATA and can therefore be read with pg_read_file(), but that is not always the case

+* #### Propagation of every node's SSL keys/certificates the proxy
+ * Same rules as the pg_hba.conf propagation apply